• Home

 Can I freeze banana bread?

-Yes — it freezes beautifully.
-Let it cool completely first, then wrap tightly in plastic wrap, then foil.
+Yes, it freezes beautifully.
+You have to let it cool completely first.
+After that, wrap in plastic then in foil.

-Slice before freezing if you want grab-and-go pieces.
-Thaw on the counter or microwave for 30 seconds.
+If you want grab-and-go pieces, slice before you freeze.
+To thaw, leave it on the counter or use the microwave for 30 seconds.

 Why is mine gummy in the middle?

-If it’s still wet, give it 5 more minutes and test again.
+If it is still wet, wait another five minutes and test again.

 Why did mine turn out dense?